 What is Witchdoctor?

-It is NZ’s only portal for reliable and up-front reviews of and articles about technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera (CDs, DVDs).
+Witchdoctor is NZ’s only portal for reliable, intelligent and up-front reviews of – and articles about – music, film, television, technology products (hi-fi, AV, gadgets, cameras and more) and associated ephemera.

 Andrew W. Baker

 Like most audiophiles, Andrew has a long-running addiction to vinyl, but his sonic adventures extend to the latest developments in wireless and streaming reproduction.